Epistle of James

 James 3.1, “Not many of you should become teachers, my brothers, since you know that we will be judged more severely.
 (2) For we all stumble in many ways; if someone does not stumble in what he says, he is a mature man who can bridle his whole body.”
 James 3.5, “So too the tongue is a tiny part of the body, yet it boasts great things.
 See how a little fire sets a whole forest ablaze!
 (6) Yes, the tongue is a fire, a world of wickedness… (8) …it is an unstable and evil thing, full of death-dealing poison!”

-James continues into chapter four still speaking about the tongue, when he writes v.
+James continues into chapter four, still speaking about the tongue, when he writes v.
 11, “Brothers, stop speaking against each other!”
 He admonishes that you will set yourself up as a judge when there is only one Judge.
 Throughout, the warnings of an ‘evil tongue’ are made clear.
 The solution lies in 3.10, “Out of the same mouth come blessing and cursing!”
 This is another way of saying to practice blessing so there is no kindling for the next fire of anger.
 Wisdom and the wise use of the tongue are emphasized throughout James’ epistle.
-Wisdom in all endeavors becomes the final assumption of the Way.
+Wisdom in all endeavors becomes the final completion\ of the Way.

 Quarrels and Prayer